julienherrero/awesome-list/README.md

 - [mars885/hilt-binder](https://github.com/mars885/hilt-binder) - An annotating processing library that automatically generates Dagger Hilt's `@Binds` methods.
 - [martinbonnin/AppReviewsToSlack](https://github.com/martinbonnin/AppReviewsToSlack) - Use the Google Play developer and itunes APIs to send your app reviews to an incoming slack webhook.
 - [massivemadness/Fragula](https://github.com/massivemadness/Fragula) - 🧛 Fragula is a swipe-to-dismiss extension for navigation component library for Android
+- [massivemadness/Squircle-CE](https://github.com/massivemadness/Squircle-CE) - 👨‍💻 Squircle CE is a fast and free multi-language code editor for Android
 - [material-components/material-components-android-examples](https://github.com/material-components/material-components-android-examples) - Companion example apps and code for MDC-Android.
 - [maxkeppeler/sheets](https://github.com/maxkeppeler/sheets) - ⭐ ‎‎‎‏‏‎ ‎Offers a range of beautiful sheets (dialogs & bottom sheets) for quick use in your project.
 Includes many  ways to customize sheets.
 - [mayokunadeniyi/Instant-Weather](https://github.com/mayokunadeniyi/Instant-Weather) - An Android weather application implemented using the MVVM pattern, Retrofit2, Dagger Hilt, LiveData, ViewModel, Coroutines, Room, Navigation Components, Data Binding and some other libraries from the Android Jetpack.